AnimalDesign/bot/Readme.md

 ### Module loader

-With the module loader, we try to maintain great flexibility.
-Also we allow our team members to teach our bot new tricks without blocking others.
-The modular concept is loosely inspired by [this article](https://strongloop.com/strongblog/modular-node-js-express/).
+With the module loader, we try to maintain greatest possible flexibility.
+Developers can independently teach the bot new tricks without blocking others.
+Modules by the [ANIMAL team](http://animal.at) can be found [here](https://github.com/AnimalBot).
+To install a module, it usually needs to be copied (or cloned) into  `server/lib/modules/<modulename>`.

-Modules usually reside in `server/lib/modules/<modulename>`.
-They can have the following structure:
+They should have the following structure:

 ```
 lib/modules